-Q: My thirty-year-old sassanqua camellias are being murdered branch by branch.
+Q: My thirty-year-old sasanqua camellias are being murdered branch by branch.
 Something chews the bark off in rings and either kills them or allows fungus to kill them.
 What can I do?

-You’re seeing squirrel damage.
-I sometimes see gnawing done by squirrels after a sapsucker woodpecker makes holes in a tree trunk.
+A: I think you’re seeing gnawing done by squirrels after a sapsucker woodpecker made holes in the trunk.
 It’s not clear if a sapsucker visited your camellia initially but squirrels are the only creature able to climb up in them and gnaw the bark away to get to the semi-sweet sap.

 If the gnawing goes completely around a limb, it will die.

 Effective squirrel repellents are few and far between.
 Try spraying with Hot Pepper Wax and see if that helps.